 - Make use of professors' office hours,

-- Old exam registry at the USSU Help Centre, and
+- review the old exam registry at the USSU Help Centre,

 - Become buddies with a fellow classmate to trade notes with or to phone when you have a question.

 - Get a calendar and use it.
 It can be a paper calendar that you carry with you or post on the wall.
 It can be a digital calendar on your phone.
 No matter what kind it is make sure you have one and regularly use it.